-The goal of automation in procurement should be to speed up processes and free employees from repetitive time consuming admin.
-This will enable staff to focus on higher value tasks.
+The goal to automate procurement should speed up processes and free employees from repetitive time consuming admin.
+Enabling staff to focus on higher value tasks.

 In procurement a high percentage of jobs and processes are repetitive or similar which makes them ideal for automation.

 So how can you automate procurement effectively?
 Here is our top 5 of things you need to focus on to get you started.

 The first step in automating procurement in any organisation is understanding the requirements of the expert buyers.
 What are the problems and concerns your procurement experts face and how can they be fixed by automating the process?
 How would they like to be able to evaluate bids, enforce processes, analyse data and manage their suppliers?
 Where does the process work and where does it need to be made more efficient?

 Get started by defining your procurement process.
 Flowchart software such as Gliffy can be used to map out the process from end to end and help you focus on areas which need to be accelerated or highlight where administrative tasks are the most cumbersome.
 In order to automate processes it is important to make your processes as constistent and repeatable as possible.
 However, it is also important to identify areas where you need to retain flexibility.